rodolfo-alim-jr/100-days-of-code/README.md

 On Day 6, I have managed to complete the Sass crash course training.
 I was impressed with how neat and organized my css codes looked like especially when writing it in a sass file.
 I didn't managed to learn all the commands but it gave me a foundation to use at least the basic and mostly used commands/syntax.
 I have also finished another single page website styling it using Sass.

+## Day 7: JavaScript Crash course

+On Day 7, I started taking JavaScript crash course and built mini projects along with it.
+Most of the projects created were based on the mini projects from Coding Addict.